Cord Cutting Guides, News, and Reviews

 On the other hand, if you like having control over your content and access to multiple shows and a wide range of channels, an antenna is most likely not going to satisfy your needs.
 Take a look at our reviews for streaming services like Hulu + Live TV and Sling TV to decide if those might be better suited for you.

-If you’re still flirting with the idea of cutting the cord but you’re afraid of missing out on news, sports, and prime time TV, giving OTA TV a try won’t cost you anything beyond the price of an antenna.
-We also recommend checking out our essential antenna tips for cord-cutters and how to choose the best TV antenna for your needs.
+If you’re still flirting with the idea of cutting the cord but you’re afraid of missing out on news, sports, and prime-time TV, giving OTA TV a try won’t cost you anything beyond the price of an antenna.
+We also recommend checking out our guide to essential antenna tips for cord-cutters.